amida-tech/ADS/APIs/UMLS API/Single Pulls/Python Script Troubleshooting.md

 3. Filter "Vocabularies" on the left-hand side of the screen to filter for the applicable code (ex: "SNOMED-CT")
 4. Click on the final result (there should only be 1) (ex: [Appendicular pain (275406005)](https://uts.nlm.nih.gov/uts/umls/vocabulary/SNOMEDCT_US/275406005))
 5. The value in the parentheses (ex: "275406005") next to the code description (ex: "Appendicular pain") is the corresponding code for your JSONDecodeError value.
 6. Make sure that this SNOMED-CT code is in your final output.
 Sometimes it'll still be processed in the final output.
+If the code is not in your final output, add it to your final outputted excel sheet.
 7. NOTE: If you get multiple JSONDecodeErrors (>15), I'd recommend re-running the script.

 #### "Error: Timeout occurred while processing: {IDENTIFIER}.
 Skipping this entry"